TBDSolutions/open404/data/clean/404DataDictionary.md

 ### "Srvd1kPop"
 The number of people receiving the service per 1,000 members of the general population.

+## Notes:
+The CMHSP "Clinton Eaton Ingham" did not submit their cost and service use data for fiscal year 2014.
+Since services with values of zero for cost, units and cases are excluded from the Master dataset, this CMHSP does not show up in 2014.

 # Other references:
 [MDCH 404 site](http://www.michigan.gov/mdch/0,4612,7-132-2941_4868_4902-256889--,00.html)